SEKOIA-IO/documentation/docs/getting_started/invite_users.md

 ## User Management

-### Adding User
+### Adding Users

-An admin or a user with the permission to manage user will be able to add new users.
+An admin or a user with the permission to manage users will be able to add new users to communities.

-A user added in the parent community will be access all children community with the role selected.
+Users added in a parent community will access all children communities with the role selected.

-A user can be added to several children communities with the role defined by the admin.
+Users can be added to several children communities with a role defined by the admin.

-Therefore, the user will only have access to the children communities where it is registered.
+In this case, users will only have access to the children communities where they are registered.

-Here are the following steps to add the user for the last case:
+Here are the following steps to add a user in a children community:

 1- Select the children community on the right panel
-2- Add user to this children community
+2- Add users to this children community

 <img width="1183" alt="image" src="https://user-images.githubusercontent.com/101662967/186946163-21ec9da8-3598-4fd7-83fe-0b1bd137ce45.png">

 ### Managing users roles

-On the user tab, an admin is able to add new role or delete it from the community
+On the `Users` tab, an admin is able to add new role or delete it from the community.

 <img width="787" alt="image" src="https://user-images.githubusercontent.com/101662967/186946653-164d6b71-b075-402c-8013-61046da65931.png">